wyywyy23/task_clustering_batch_simulator/ANNOTATED_BIBLIOGRAPHY.md

 DAG levels to reduce flow time (HEFT within each level, careful scheduling of DAG levels to outperform seom global HEFT).
 No notion of clustering to hide submission overhead.
 No notion of background load (machine is dedicated).
 Metric is over the set of workflows.
 Not even clear that we should reference it.
+The "communication overlap" is simply picking whether to run a job locally or on a "remote" node.